 - Ecommerce Marketplaces – Ecommerce marketplaces are the online equivalent of renting space for a store in a mall.
 So, you can think of marketplaces like Amazon and eBay as massive malls with hundreds and thousands of merchants.
 An ecommerce marketplace drives website traffic by managing the overall marketing program for the website.
 This is a huge advantage for the online seller who doesn’t have to invest a large amount of time or money to get shoppers to find their products.
 However, they do have to abide by the marketplace’s rules and there isn’t much room for branding.

 - Branded Stores – Online sellers can also create their own ecommerce website that solely focuses on their own products.
 They own and operate the storefront as they want to.
 This provides more autonomy, room for branding, and overall control of the design and user experience.
 On the flip side, it also requires more time and money spent on marketing.
 Branded store owners often use shopping cart platforms like BigCommerce and Shopify to build their stores.

-- Social commerce – A newer form of ecommerce is referred to as social selling.
-This involves selling products and services through social media platforms.
+- Social Commerce – Social selling involves selling products and services through social media platforms.
 Facebook, Instagram, and Snapchat all allow customers to cash out right on the platform.

 Multichannel and Omnichannel Selling

 As you learn more about ecommerce, you’ll undoubtedly come across terms like multichannel and omnichannel.
 At first glance, you may assume that they’re interchangeable, but they actually refer to two different approaches to ecommerce.
-As we consider these two, keep in mind that multi refers “many,” while omni refers to “all.”
+As we consider these two, keep in mind that multi refers to “many,” while omni refers to “all.”